SkymindIO/FetchKobuki/README.md

 Build Instructions
 ------------------

 To run this project, we first need to install ROS Indigo along with rosjava on Ubuntu 14.04.
 We can either [install from scratch](#install-from-scratch) or [set up a virtual machine](#set-up-a-virtual-machine) with everything already installed to run locally with OpenGL.
+After which, one can start [using the programs](USAGE.md).

 ### Install from Scratch